 The ophthalmic veins drain the back, top, and bottom of the orbit.
 Their congestion and, therefore, their inadequate drainage produces retro-ocular headache and heavy and pulsating eyes.
 They pass through the sphenoid fissure, also known as the upper orbital fissure, and continue into the cavernous sinus.

 Motor output of the eyeball is by cranial nerves III, IV, and VI.
 These supply the extraocular muscles and initiate the movement of the eye.

 Afferent fibers to the cornea are by the ophthalmic branch of the trigeminal nerve and initiate the corneal reflex.
 Efferent fibers are by the zygomatic branch of the facial nerve that helps in the motor output of the reflex.

-All the extra-ocular muscles receive supply from the oculomotor nerve except the lateral rectus that is supplied by the abducens nerve and the superior oblique that is supplied by the trochlear nerve.
+All the extra-ocular muscles receive supply from the oculomotor nerve except the lateral rectus, which is supplied by the abducens nerve, and the superior oblique, which is supplied by the trochlear nerve.
 The oculomotor nerve also innervates levator palpebrae superioris.

 The lateral rectus helps in the abduction of the eyeball.

 The medial rectus is responsible for the adduction of the eyeball.